 Sometimes the last level lags.
-If you get this, your PB is probably dead.
+If you get this, your going to lose a few seconds.
 I haven't had this happen in a long time because I close and restart the game after every attempt.
 So far this seems to have fixed the problem.

 Lag builds up over time.
 My best guess is it is caused by loading.
 Screen distortion also appears to have an effect.
 Turn on screen distortion, beat the game 3 times without closing the game, and see what happens.